Stock Watch: Bob Condotta grades the Seahawks in their 38-31 win over the Kansas City Chiefs

 LINEBACKER

 K.J.
 Wright returned to start just his fourth game this season at weakside linebacker.
 He played the first two series, but Shaquem Griffin then came in for the third series with the Seahawks wanting to limit Wright’s snaps some.
 But after the Chiefs drove for a TD, Wright returned and gutted it out the rest of the way.
+He had a pass defense on the first series that helped the Seahawks force a three-and-out and allowed Seattle to grab a lead on a night when that was much-needed.

 And Bobby Wagner had another sterling night with a team-high 12 tackles.